wilkos-dans/notify-documentation/webroot/content/patterns/acknowledgement/offer_to_review_accepted/_index.md

 ---
-title: "Acceptance of offer for review of a repository resource"
+title: "Acceptance of offer for review of repository resource"
 date: "2021-03-08"
 description: ""
 layout: pattern_example